Schema Markup for AI Search

 1. FAQPage schema - 350% citation increase

-FAQPage schema delivers the highest measurable impact on AI citations, with a 350% increase in citation likelihood.
-It works because AI platforms can directly extract question-answer pairs from structured data, matching them to user queries without having to parse page content.
+FAQPage schema delivers the highest measurable impact on AI citations.
+It produces a 350% increase in citation likelihood.
+AI platforms can extract question-answer pairs directly from structured data.
+They match these to user queries without parsing page content.

 <script type="application/ld+json">